lauritowal/guidance-flight-env/README.md

 # Guidance Env
-Gym environments for flight guidance.
+Reinforcement Learning gym environments for flight guidance.

 Some parts are taken from https://github.com/Gor-Ren/gym-jsbsim which are commented in the code.